|UK Telecom Tariff Cost Comparisons

 Business Tariffs - excluding VAT

 Note business tariffs don't have to follow the same Ofcom rules as residential tariffs and may continue to use the old NGSC charge bands instead of Access and Service Charges, although BT appears to be replacing all the old charge bands with Service Charge bands so there may be an issue of what old band should be used by new number ranges.
-Business tariffs may also be rather more creative with tariff structures, TalkTalk Business is charging Service Charge calls with a mark-up of about 38% instead of adding a fixed Access Charge, plus 6p set-up (ex VAT), so a £1/min call would cost £1.38/min, 1p/min would cost 1.38p/min.
-BT Business is also varying the Access Charge by time of day and adding a set-up cost, which Ofcom prevents for residential operators.
-Those with BT Business Standard tariff, often used for credit card machines and alarm circuits that make lots of short 084x calls, are going to get a major shock on their new bills - a 30 second call that used to cost 5p has jumped to 42p to 50p depending on the Service Charge.
+Business tariffs may also be rather more creative with tariff structures.
+BT Business is varying the Access Charge by time of day and adding a set-up cost, which Ofcom prevents for residential operators.
+Those with BT Business Standard tariff, often used for credit card machines and alarm circuits that make lots of short 084x calls, had substantial increases, a 30 second call that used to cost 5p has jumped to over 60p.

 Numbering and Database Products

 A number of UK telephone Numbering and Database Products are available, including:

 ComCap - Magenta Serial Port and Network Capture Utility